cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### PostgreSQL

-The current implementation of Cloud Native PostgreSQL automatically creates passwords and `.pgpass` files for the `postgres` superuser and the database owner.
+The current implementation of CloudNativePG automatically creates passwords and `.pgpass` files for the `postgres` superuser and the database owner.

-As far as encryption of password is concerned, Cloud Native PostgreSQL follows the default behavior of PostgreSQL: starting from PostgreSQL 14, `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.
+As far as encryption of password is concerned, CloudNativePG follows the default behavior of PostgreSQL: starting from PostgreSQL 14, `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.